JacobASorensen/WaTor-Project/README.txt

 whaleBreed: sets the whale breed cooldown
 whaleCannibal: if is 1 lets whales swallow each other
-				(if you set this to 1 I can't guarantee this won't eventually run your program out of memory) if is anything else but 1 disables whales from swallowing each other
+				(if you set this to 1 I can't guarantee this won't eventually run your program out of memory) if it is anything else but 1,whales are disabled from swallowing each other

 rockNum: sets the number of rocks to spawn at the beginning
 rockErodeMin: sets the minimum required age to erode